Landtag of Bavaria: History

 In the Weimar Republic, from 1919 on, under the Bamberg Constitution, the upper house of the Landtag was abolished and its lower house became a unicameral democratic elected assembly.
 After the Nazi seizure of power in 1933, the Landtag underwent Gleichschaltung like all German state parliaments.
-It was dissolved on 30 January 1934 as a result of the "Law on the Reconstruction of the Reich"..
+It was dissolved on 30 January 1934 as a result of the "Law on the Reconstruction of the Reich".

 After the Second World War, the new Constitution of Bavaria was enacted and the first new Landtag elections took place on 1 December 1946.
 Between 1946 and 1999 there was again an upper house, the Senate of Bavaria.
 The CSU has dominated the Bavarian Landtag for nearly the entire post-war period.

 The CSU's 2003 election victory was the first time in the history of the Federal Republic of Germany that any party had won a two-thirds majority of seats in an assembly at any level.
 Five years later in 2008, the CSU saw a stunning reversal of fortunes, and failed to win a majority of seats in Bavaria for the first time in 46 years.
-In the aftermath of this result, the SPD floated the idea that the four other parties should all unite to form a government excluding the CSU, as it had "lost its mandate to lead": however, the FDP were not interested.
+In the aftermath of this result, the SPD floated the idea that the four other parties should all unite to form a government excluding the CSU, as it had "lost its mandate to lead": however, the FDP were not interested, and opted to form a coalition with the CSU.

 Composition

 Like the Bundestag at the federal level, the Bavarian Landtag is elected through mixed-member proportional representation.
 There are at least 180 seats, but more are sometimes added as overhang and leveling seats.

-As of the 2018 election, the state is divided into 91 electoral districts, which each elect one representative in the same manner as under first-past-the-post.
-To achieve a proportional result, another 89 seats are on open party lists in the 7 administrative districts of the state, which the constitution define as constituencies.
-Every constituency elect a fixed number of seats.
-The 89 seats are assigned such that, also taking into account the 91 districts seats, each party is represented in proportion to its share of the vote in the constituencies.
+As of the 2018 and 2023 elections, the state is divided into 91 electoral districts, which each elect one representative in the same manner as under first-past-the-post.
+To achieve a proportional result, another 89 seats are elected on open party lists in the 7 administrative regions of the state, which the Constitution of Bavaria define as constituencies.
+Seats are assigned to each constituency based on population.
+The 89 seats are allocated to the parties such that, also taking into account the 91 districts seats, each party is represented in proportion to its share of the vote in the constituencies.
 On election day, people vote separately for a candidate in their electoral districts (called the "first vote") and for a candidate in their constituency (called the "second vote").